Digitising Recurring Journey in Insurance

 Overview

 Collection is the most important parameter in the insurance industry.
 However, problems like customer segmentations and channel behaviour make the entire concept of collection and how to productively run it becomes an enormous challenge within the industry.
-To tackle this, the recurring and the digital flows of recurring is what gets us the stickiness.
+To tackle this, the recurring and the digital flows of recurring is what get us the stickiness.

 But first, let’s meet the industry magnates who have got their minds dug deep into the insurance industry; the ones who’ve been weaving a seamless & successful insurance business.